nyggus/tracemem/README.md

 ## `MEMORY()`: Printing current memory usage without creating a memory point

-Above, we've seen the most common use of `memtrace`'s full-memory tracer.
+Above, we've seen the most common use of `tracemem`'s full-memory tracer.
 There's one additional function, `MEMORY()`, which returns the current full memory of the session:

 ```python-repl
 >>> mem = MEMORY()